Michal-Atlas/DawnStorm/dawnstorm.md

 If your character recieved damage in the last round, you get a cumulative `+2` to your roll + `1` for every `Stat` you lost, to a maximum of `+6`.
 Having restrained hands adds a `+4` to the spell `RD`.

-Having plenty of time to draw a magic circle Reduces the difficulty and cost of the spell, both by 1 per 10 minutes, but up to your die roll modifier for spellcasting.
+Having plenty of time to draw a magic glyph Reduces the difficulty and cost of the spell, both by 1 per 10 minutes, but up to your die roll modifier for spellcasting.

 #### Motions